-Consciousness is the essence of being aware and to realise the world around us.
+Consciousness is the essence of being aware and to realize the world around us.
 It is the window through which we understand our environment emotionally, artistically, scientifically, and spiritually.
 It is the state of awareness of an external object or something within the self.
 It is the ability to feel, to experience and a sense of selfhood at any given period.

 The 17th-century philosopher Rene Descartes proposed this theory that translates to “I think therefore I am.”
 It goes on to say that the mere act of doubting your own existence is enough proof of the reality of your own mind — there must be a thinking entity for there to be this though in the first place.
 It is not an easy concept to grasp, though.

-Researchers have been investigating for the last two decades to discover the specific neurones responsible for conscious experience.
+Researchers have been investigating for the last two decades to discover the specific neurons responsible for conscious experience.
 They have discovered an area of the brain that acts as an on/off switch.
 This area called claustrum can be electrically activated to instantly turn on the individual to consciousness and back to unconsciousness.

 This theory was developed by the Neuroscientist Giulio Tononi.
-He theorises that consciousness starts with the integrated information, working backwards from here can help understand the physical processes giving rise to the phenomenon.
+He theorizes that consciousness starts with the integrated information, working backward from here can help understand the physical processes giving rise to the phenomenon.
 It says that consciousness is an integration of a wide variety of information and the experience cannot be reduced.
 What you experience happens fully.
 The brain weaves a lot of complex information from many sensory systems and cognitive processes.

 This theory suggests that consciousness operates more like a computer memory which can bring up retained memory even after the experience has passed.
 The stored memory can be sent to other parts of the brain, and this act of broadcasting information is what represents consciousness.

 Even though science has not been able to explain how consciousness originates, we all know it originates from the brain.
 The how is what no one knows till today, how a subjective consciousness can come from an objective matter.

 I will not let anyone walk through my mind with their dirty feet.